greycoder-7/go-demo-3/README.md

-# Go Demo 3 - Monitoring a Golang Application using HPA with Custom Metrics
+# Go Demo 3 - Using Horinzontal Pod Autoscaler with Custom Metrics

 ## Features